doninialessandro/ionic-angular/README.md

 The page will reload if you make edits.<br /> You will also see errors in the console.

 **IMPORTANT**
-This application used behind the scenes [Firebase](https://firebase.google.com/).
-To test it be sure to have a Firebase account, create a Realtime Database, add the following rules to your DB:
+This application use behind the scenes [Firebase](https://firebase.google.com/).
+To test it be sure to have a Firebase account, create a Realtime Database, add the following rules to your DB (from Firebase admin interface go to Development/Database/Rules):

 ```json
 "bookings":{